Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Introduction

 \subsection{Improvements on Previous Works and Motivation}

 Assessing the role of an X-ray background in Pop~III star formation and reionisation requires improvements in the methods used to estimate its intensity.
-Paper~I took a first step toward understanding the effects of external radiation backgrounds on Pop~III star formation, but had several limitations. \begin{enumerate} \item Paper~I explored X-ray and LW radiation using grids of zoom-in simulations of dark matter minihaloes at $z > 6$, spanning 7 LW intensities ($0$ to $10^2~{\mathrm J}_{21}$\footnote{${\mathrm J}_{21} = 10^{-21}~{\rm erg}~{\rm s}^{-1}~{\rm cm}^{-2}~{\rm Hz}^{-1}~{\rm sr}^{-1}$}) and 7 X-ray intensities ($0$ to $10^{-1}~{\mathrm J}_{21}$).
+Paper~I took a first step toward understanding the effects of external radiation backgrounds on Pop~III star formation, but had several limitations. \begin{enumerate} \item Paper~I explored X-ray and LW radiation using grids of zoom-in simulations of dark matter minihaloes at $z > 9$, spanning 7 LW intensities ($0$ to $10^2~{\mathrm J}_{21}$\footnote{${\mathrm J}_{21} = 10^{-21}~{\rm erg}~{\rm s}^{-1}~{\rm cm}^{-2}~{\rm Hz}^{-1}~{\rm sr}^{-1}$}) and 7 X-ray intensities ($0$ to $10^{-1}~{\mathrm J}_{21}$), similar to the pioneering studies of \citet{machacek_simulations_2001} and \citet{machacek_effects_2003} who varied the normalisation of the radiation backgrounds and systematically investigated their impacts on Pop~III star formation.
 Which feedback mechanism dominates (X-ray ionisation, X-ray heating, or LW photodissociation) depends on the radiation field intensities, which must be estimated within a cosmological context because a feedback loop couples the radiation backgrounds to the number and masses of Pop~III stars, and vice versa (see R16)).

 \item Each simulation zoomed in on a single isolated halo.
 However, many cosmological simulations have shown that star formation can be suppressed by supernova feedback \citep{wise_resolving_2008, jeon_recovery_2014} and by radiative feedback from stars in neighbouring haloes \citep{regan_emergence_2020}.
 Both local and global radiation backgrounds must therefore be accounted for. \end{enumerate}